Bouchercon XLVII

 Bouchercon is an annual convention of creators and devotees of mystery and detective fiction.
 It is named in honour of writer, reviewer, and editor Anthony Boucher; also the inspiration for the Anthony Awards, which have been issued at the convention since 1986.
 This page details Bouchercon XLVII and the 2016 Anthony Awards ceremony.

 Bouchercon

-The convention was held at New Orleans, LA from 15–18 September 2016.
+The convention was held at New Orleans, LA from 15 to 18 September 2016.
 The event was chaired by Connie Perry and Heather Graham.